 The Company shall prepare a profile for each new customer based on risk categorization.
-The customer profile shall contain information relating to the customer's identity, social / financial status, nature of business activity, information about his clients' business and their location, etc. The nature and extent of due diligence will depend on the risk perceived by the Company.
+The customer profile shall contain information relating to the customer's identity, social / financial status, nature of business activity, information about his clients' business and their location, geographical risk covering customers as well as transactions, type of products/ services offered, delivery channel used for delivery of product/ services, types of transaction undertaken- cash, cheque/monetary instruments, wire transfers, forex transactions, etc..
+The nature and extent of due diligence will depend on the risk perceived by the Company.
 For the purpose of risk categorization of customer, the Company shall obtain the relevant/mandatory information from the customer at the time of account opening and during the periodic updation, for KYC purpose.
 However, while preparing customer profile, the Company shall take care to seek only such information from the customer which is relevant to the risk category and is not intrusive and is in conformity with the guidelines issued in this regard.
 Any other information from the customer shall be sought separately with her/his/their consent and after opening the account.